-Offering children a variety of foods helps to broaden their palates, but "sour" is an important flavour that isn't usually given to little ones in western cultures.
+Offering children a variety of foods helps to broaden their palates, but "sour" is an important flavour that isn't usually given to babies in western cultures.
 Traditionally fermented foods are a wonderful way to introduce sour flavours.
 Many children consume highly processed foods that are overwhelmingly sweet and salty.
-Giving fermented foods to children from an early age can actually lessen their desire to over consume sweet foods.
+Giving fermented foods to babies from an early age once they've started solids can actually lessen their desire to over consume sweet foods.

 How to start?

 Introduce fermented foods very gradually, starting with very small amounts.
 They may make a “sour” face, but then might surprise you by reaching for more right away.
 It is just a new flavor for them to adjust to.
 It may require several offerings for your little one to acquire the taste for them.
 If they initially reject the flavour, try offering it again in about a week or so.

 Traditionally fermented foods are found in the refrigerated section of the store.
 The sauerkraut or pickles that are found on store shelves and sold at room temperature are soaked in a vinegar brine and do not have the same health benefits.

 At home I’ve made lacto-fermented root vegetables, sauerkraut, fermented cranberries, preserved lemons, traditional pickles, fermented relish, kombucha and kefir.
 Once you get into it, it’s incredibly easy and it makes you feel pretty crafty in the kitchen.
 Making ferments at home also allows me to ensure that high quality salt is used.